LukeGrahamLandry/franca/devlog.md

 - TODO: deal with `CodegenEntry:Bounce` on wasm

+## (Feb 15)

+- did bss, now adler32.c compiles in 100ms instead of 400ms.
+now i can take out my hack of caching sha256 of a page of zeros.

 ## (Feb 14)

 trying to get wuffs to compile with my c compiler.